 How to Make Chunky Jalapeño Salsa

-Wash and chop 2 jalapeños, 1 tomato, and ½ white onion into bite-sized pieces.
-Mince 1 clove of garlic.
+1. Prepare Your Vegetables: Wash and chop jalapeños, tomato, and onion into bite-sized pieces and mince the garlic.

-Heat 1 tablespoon of olive oil on medium heat in a small pot.
-Sauté the garlic and onion for about a minute, making sure not to burn either the garlic nor the onion.
+2. Sauté: Heat oil on medium heat in a small pot.
+Sauté the garlic and onion for about a minute.
+Add the jalapeño and the tomato.

-Bring to a simmer.
-Let the salsa simmer for about 6 minutes until the jalapeños are somewhat tender and the sauce has slightly thickened.
+4. Simmer for about 6 minutes until the jalapeños are somewhat tender and the sauce has slightly thickened.
+Taste adjust seasoning to your preference.

-- Try it on top of huevos con tortilla or papas con huevo
+- Try it on top of huevos con tortilla, papas con huevo, or huevos rancheros

 - Mix into a big bowl of easy instant pot pinto beans